AjaiJA/Django-PostgreSQL-Connection/README.md

 ## Basic Application to connect Django with PostgreSQL

   Note :
-    Change the database Connection in Settings.py file and apply migrations.
+    Change the database Connection in Settings.py file and apply migrations before Running the Application.